slava-basko/container/README.md

 * Circular Dependency Detection: Automatically prevents and reports circular dependencies.
 * Autowiring: Container will automatically resolve dependencies.
 * Rewrite Protection: Reports about accidental service rewrite.
+* Service Providers: Package your services into a provider for better organization.

 ### Simple API
 Consider `Container` as a regular array.